InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-17-transmigration.md

 ---
 title: "Transmigration"
 categories:
-  - Anonymity
-  - Privacy
+  - Applied Spiritual Technology
-  - Security
+  - End Game
 tags:
-  - anonymity
+  - AST
-  - privacy
+  - end
-  - security
+  - game
 ---

+NOTICE!
+Everything herein is presented purely as purely hypothetical--a work of fiction.

 The default goal of human life is to attain Turiya, the state transcending waking life and sleep, life and death,